What is the Difference Between Style, Fashion, Trends, and a Fad?

 Scale of Production in Product Design: a guide for students

 To become an effective designer, you must understand how the scale of production in product design (individual, small batch, and mass production) impacts the manufacturing process.
-Understanding these systems of production, as well becoming familiar with terms such continuous production and just-in-time manufacturing, helps you to make better design decisions, anticipate manufacturing challenges, and grasp … Read more
+Understanding these systems of production, as well becoming familiar with terms such continuous production and just-in-time manufacturing, helps you make better design decisions and anticipate manufacturing challenges.
+Individual production … Read more

 Built-in Obsolescence: advantages and disadvantages

-Built in obsolescence means when manufacturers plan for a product to become obsolete/unusable by a certain time.
-Ways of creating obsolescence Examples of planned obsolescence in graphic products Why products might be designed with built-in obsolescence
+Built-in obsolescence means when manufacturers plan for a product to become obsolete/unusable by a certain time.
+PLANNED OBSOLESCENCE: Deliberately designing the life cycle of a product to be short, forcing the user to update their products quickly.
+0445 Design & Technology Syllabus, 2028-2030, Cambridge International Examinations Ways of creating obsolescence Examples of planned obsolescence in … Read more

 How to Draw Orthographic Projection for Beginners: a step by step guide